ssquadri/ssquadri/README.md

 - I am looking for job in Azure & Cloud Admin / Pre-Sales / Support roles.

-- You can reach me through
+- You can reach me through.

 - Linkedin - https://www.linkedin.com/in/syed-sibghatullah-quadri/